 Tool 1: Real Life Exposures

 These should be things that most people would consider safe, but you find anxiety-provoking.
-Examples include driving, going shopping, exercising, using public transportation, eating in restaurants, going out alone, or going to crowded places.
+Examples include driving, going shopping, using public transportation, watching certain TV shows, or leaving your baby for a short time with someone trustworthy.

 How to do real-life exposures

 Make a list of situations, places, or objects that you fear.
 For example, if you are afraid of going out on your own with the baby while you are a new mother, the list may include: walking around the block; walking to a convenience store; driving or taking transit a short distance to a familiar community centre; and driving or taking transit to an unfamiliar shopping mall.
 It might be helpful to look at your list with a family member of an experienced mother whose judgment you trust.

 Once you have made a list, order your feared situations from the least scary to the most scary.
 You can do this by rating how much fear you have for each situation on the list, from 0 (no fear) to 10 (extreme fear).
 Once you have rated each situation, use the Fear Ladder form to make a final list.

 If you have several different kinds of situations you avoid, make a separate Fear Ladder for each one.

 Fear Ladder for Salima’s fear of leaving the baby with a trusted relative

 |1||Walking around my own neighbourhood while he naps at home with my sister.||2|